 This could be theme park tickets or vacation tickets, or any other type of activities that you can do together.
 Maybe a board game or a day out shopping with the family?

-Or how about a Christmas Beauty Suitcase that will allow you to spend a great Christmas Day doing your nails together?
+Or how about a Mini Suitcase With Ladybird Naildryer that will allow you to spend a great Christmas Day doing your nails together?